timothywcrane/RTFM/README.md

 Dependencies:

-*nix (tested so far exclusively on Debian Buster... but should work on any *nix w/bash AFAIK) bash - (may work in other shells but my #! announces bash) enscript - to created a ps file, the P (postscript) in PDF ps2pdf - To take the ps file and create a PDF
+*nix (tested so far exclusively on Debian Buster... but should work on any *nix w/bash AFAIK)

+bash - (may work in other shells but my #! announces bash)

+enscript - to created a ps file, the P (postscript) in PDF

+ghostscript - To take the ps file and create a PDF via it's ps2pdf command